molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 ## Usage

-Before running the pipeline it is adviced to perform a `dryrun` to check if all input and settings are valid.
+Before running the pipeline it is advised to set `preflight_checks` to True and run a `Run (local)` to check if all input and settings are valid and that the sample overlap is as expected.
 Be sure to check the top of the output as import warnings and info are printed.

 #### Visualise pipeline:
 This script that will generate a `dag.svg` file that shows the rules that will be executed and in what order.